 The negotiation of agreements to resolve disputes involving intellectual property rights forms a significant part of Matthew’s practice.
 This has included global settlements to end litigation across multiple jurisdictions involving complex intellectual property, licensing and financial arrangements.

 He advises on the intellectual property aspects of setting up joint ventures and other collaborations including in relation to the ownership and licensing of intellectual property and improvements.
-Matthew has particular experience advising on intellectual property issues relating to technical standards including FRAND terms for licensing standards essential patents.
+Matthew has particular experience advising on intellectual property issues relating to technical standards including FRAND terms for licensing standard essential patents.

-He has given presentations on the impact of the new European Unitary Patent and the European Unified Patent Court on agreements under which inventions/patents are created and licensed and how such agreements should be drafted to deal with the new European Unitary Patent.
+He has given presentations on the impact of the new European Unitary Patent and the Unified Patent Court on agreements under which inventions/patents are created and licensed and how such agreements should be drafted to deal with the new European Unitary Patent.

 Matthew was involved in setting up the IP Transactions Course at the UCL Faculty of Laws, University College London and lectures on the course.